The €50,000 Fleet Mistake Most Operators Notice Only After the Accident

 A single disputed accident can grow into €10,000–50,000 in total business impact once you include vehicle downtime, admin time, legal cost, premium pressure, and damage to customer confidence.

-With the right video evidence, many can move from uncertainty to clarity in days instead of months.
+Without clear evidence, cases can drag on for 3–6 months.
+With the right video evidence, many disputed cases can move from uncertainty to clarity in days instead of months.

 Most fleet operators still evaluate dashcams as a hardware purchase.